England - Yorkshire & Humberside

 Immigration and Asylum Support Kirklees

-Immigration and Asylum Support Kirklees (formerly DASH - Destitute Asylum Seekers Huddersfield) provides support to asylum seekers including case work and helping prepare appeal applications, immigration advice, welfare support, volunteer mentor and integration projects, outreach and housing projects.
-Contact: Jane Fowden Phone: 07716 799 221 Email: [email protected] Website
+Immigration and Asylum Support Kirklees (formerly DASH - Destitute Asylum Seekers Huddersfield) provides support to asylum seekers including case work and helping prepare appeal applications, immigration advice, welfare support, volunteer mentor and integration projects and outreach projects.
+We're a dedicated, multicultural team of experts helping people navigate their asylum journey.
+Phone: 07707 382 647 Email: [email protected] Website

 28 April 2016|